ALL SAINTS' CHURCH HESSLE

 earlier years of the thirteenth century.
 To this work belong the

-The chancel arch also belongs to the
+The chancel arch also

-arcades.
-There is little doubt
+above the arcades.
+There is

 “The next work was the addition of an aisle on the north side of the